Demo 4: The Spectral Theorem, Diagonalization, and Hermitian Matrices#

 (or in one go without having to type the \(\boldsymbol{v}\) vectors manually):

-and create the wanted \(Q\) matrix with those as columns
+and then form the indended \(Q\) matrix from those as columns:

 Q

-we see that the matrix unfortunately is not real orthogonal,
+we see that this matrix indeed is not (real) orthogonal:

 Q.T * Q